boeschenstein/docker/README.md

 Start:

+Press the play button in the "Docker Desktop" app.

 > If you are running a webserver on localhost (like IIS), you have to stop it first.
+Otherwise the container won't start.

 `http://localhost/`